OverLordGoldDragon/ssqueezepy/README.md

 ## Asking questions

 Open an Issue, and follow the [Issues Template](https://github.com/OverLordGoldDragon/ssqueezepy/issues/new/choose).
-Mainly code-related questions go to [Stack Overflow](https://stackoverflow.com/).
+Mainly code-related questions go to [Stack Overflow](https://stackoverflow.com/) (SO).
 Applications, theory questions, etc go elsewhere, e.g. [DSP.SE](https://dsp.stackexchange.com/).
-Note asking anywhere doesn't guarantee a response from me, but others may help.
+I may or may not respond, but others may (or may not) help.
+I don't follow SO.

 **Do not** send e-mail, LinkedIn messages, etc - they will be ignored.